Long-term population monitoring

-A total of 27 sites, covering an area of 7,400 sq. km., have been surveyed till date which include four protected areas, 46 multiple-use forests (reserved/state/minor forests) and other natural and human-modified habitats.
+A total of 31 sites, covering an area of 4,297 sq. km., have been surveyed till date which include five protected areas, and 26 multiple-use forests (reserved/state/minor forests) and other natural and human-modified habitats.
 Population monitoring is carried out using the capture-recapture technique and occupancy surveys.

 In addition to leopards, a species that piqued interest was the ratel or the honey badger (Mellivora capensis) for the first time in Karnataka in 2014.
 In 2018, the brown mongoose (Urva fuscus), a cryptic species restricted to the Western Ghats, was photo documented in Biligiri Rangaswamy Tiger Reserve (BRT) extending its range south-east of its previous records.
 During the 2020 survey in Cauvery Wildlife Sanctuary, the Indian Grey Wolf (Canis lupus pallipes) was photo-captured making it the southernmost record in India.
 We also recorded the Chinkara or Indian gazelle (Gazella bennettii) in 2015, at a reserve forest known as the Bukkapatna Reserve Forest.
 This discovery was instrumental in notifying the forest as the Bukkapatna Chinkara Wildlife Sanctuary, the second of its kind in Karnataka.